-In a merchandise store, the speed and efficiency by which customers can access and move around is a critical aspect for the generation of revenue and the number of sales that are made.
+In a merchandise store, the speed and efficiency by which customers can access and move around is a critical aspect of the generation of revenue and the number of sales that are made.
 A customer who is able to find what they are looking for easily is more likely to spend some extra time and money on other products as against one that had difficulty finding the original product for which they are in the store.
+In this article, we will be picking the right store layout based on customer behavior.

 By planning and optimizing a given space and floor plan for a store, retailers are able to maximize the travel time, accessibility, flexibility, and maneuverability of shoppers.
 The aim is to let the customer find what they want easily but at the same time engage them in such a way as to be placed in close proximity to items that complement or enhance their purchase.